isophel/isophel/README.md

 Hi 👋 My name is Natwijuka Isophel
 ==================================

-Certfified Python Dev and AWS Cloud Practioner
+Certified Python Dev and AWS Cloud Practioner
 --------------------

 I am so enthusiastic about Tech and I strive at becoming a good software engineer in the world of computing and business operations.
 I have diverse skills as far as software development is concerned in these fields mobile and web, website development, artificial intelligence, product development, and cloud A breakdown of my strength and capabilities